pulumi/pulumi-azure-native/sdk/python/README.md

 The Azure Native provider is the recommended provider for projects targeting Azure.

-To use this package, please [install the Pulumi CLI first](https://pulumi.io/).
+To use this package, [install the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/).

 ## Installing